Attività sul campo

 TUITION AND FEES

 The cost includes Summer School activities (lectures, laboratory activities and instruments, staff costs), a “dining card” to access the students’ cafeteria for lunch and dinner, the visit to the archaeological excavation of Badia Pozzeveri (train ticket and lunch) and the visit to the Museum of Anatomy.
 International travel to Italy is not included in these fees and is the students’ sole responsibility.
 Payment withholding are not included.

 The Summer School in Osteoarchaeology and Paleopathology is focused on the study of ancient human remains and welcomes students in anthropology, paleopathology and allied disciplines at undergraduate and graduate levels.

 The Summer School has no formal prerequisites; students will be fully trained for all the activities they experience.
 Students interested in applying to the Summer School must fill out and submit the online Application Form.

 However, applications are reviewed as soon as they are received and successful applicants accepted right away.

-• Fee Payment: Students will be required to pay fees in full within 10 business days of receipt of the invoice sent by mail in case of admission.
-In case of student withdrawal, all fees minus a non-refundable deposit of 300 euro will be refunded until July 31, 2017.
-After July 31, 2017 fees will not be refunded.
+Students will be required to pay fees in full within 10 business days of receipt of the invoice sent by mail in case of admission.
+In case of student withdrawal, all fees minus a non-refundable deposit of 300 euro will be refunded until April 30, 2019.
+After April 30, 2019 fees will not be refunded.
 In the unlikely event of course cancellation, fees will be refunded in full (any applicable processing fees may not be refunded).
-Failure to provide all the above-mentioned documents and payment within the terms specified at the time of admission will constitute an automatic forfeiture of the student’s place in the summer school.
+Failure to provide all the above mentioned documents and payment within the terms specified at the time

 |BACHECA DEI COMMENTI|